 - Simulation laboratories: supports teaching and research using computer simulation including molecular dynamics, Monte Carlo methods, and computational hydrodynamics

-- Computing facilities: network of personal computers and workstations; two dedicated student computer labs—an introductory mechanics lab with 10 iMacs and a departmental computer lab with six Macintosh computers for the exclusive use of physics majors.
+- Computing facilities: network of personal computers and workstations; two dedicated student computer labs—an introductory mechanics lab with 10 iMacs and a departmental computer lab with several computers for the exclusive use of physics majors.
 A variety of sensors, such as motion detectors, force probes, and radiation counters, are used with the mechanics lab machines to permit data collection and analysis.

-- Computer-interfaced, sophisticated equipment for the detection of motion force, light, x-rays, gamma rays, etc.
+- Computer-interfaced, sophisticated equipment for the detection of motion, force, light, x-rays, gamma rays, etc.

 - Research-grade equipment for the study of lasers, optics, and atomic and molecular spectroscopy